ttscoff/na_gem/README.md

 ```
 NAME
-    tagged - Find actions matching a tag
+    next - Show next actions

 SYNOPSIS

-    na [global options] tagged [command options] TAG [VALUE]
+    na [global options] next [command options] [QUERY]

 DESCRIPTION
-    Finds actions with tags matching the arguments.
-An action is shown if it              contains all of the tags listed.
-Add a + before a tag to make it required              and others optional.
-You can specify values using TAG=VALUE pairs.
-Use <, >, and = for numeric comparisons, and *=, ^=, and $= for text comparisons.
-Date comparisons use natural language (`na tagged "due<=today"`) and              are detected automatically.
+    Next actions are actions which contain the next action tag (default @na),   do not contain @done, and are not in the Archive project.

 COMMAND OPTIONS
-    -d, --depth=DEPTH                      - Recurse to depth (default: 1)
+    -d, --depth=DEPTH                      - Recurse to depth (default: 2)
-    --in=TODO_PATH                         - Show actions from a specific todo file in history (default: none)
-    -o, --or                               - Combine tags with OR, displaying actions matching ANY of the tags
     --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none)
-    -v, --invert                           - Show actions not matching tags
+    -t, --tag=TAG                          - Alternate tag to search for (default: none)

 EXAMPLES

-    # Show all actions tagged @maybe
+    # display the next actions from any todo files in the current directory
-    na tagged maybe
+    na next

-    # Show all actions tagged @feature AND @idea, recurse 3 levels
+    # display the next actions from the current directory, traversing 3 levels deep
-    na tagged -d 3 "feature, idea"
+    na next -d 3

-    # Show all actions tagged @feature OR @idea
-    na tagged --or "feature, idea"

-    # Show actions with @priority(4) or @priority(5)
-    na tagged "priority>=4"

-    # Show actions with a due date coming up in the next 2 days
+    # display next actions for a project you visited in the past
-    na tagged "due<in 2 days"
+    na next marked
 ```

 ### Configuration